• Skip to primary navigation

 • Graffiti Alley — I’ll delve into this more later, but you’ll find vibrantly colored murals and graffiti for a hipster-chic background.

-Plan Your Visit To The Ontario Science Centre
+Plan Your Visit to the Ontario Science Centre

 Location: 770 Don Mills Rd, North York, Ontario

-Hours: 10 a.m. – 5.m.
-Sunday – Friday, 10 a.m. – 8 p.m.
+Hours: 10 a.m. – 4.m.
+Wednesday – Friday, 9 a.m. – 5 p.m.
 Saturday, 10 a.m. – 5 p.m.
-Holidays
+Sunday, Closed Monday and Tuesday

 Graffiti Alley in Toronto, Ontario, Canada